georgenicholson/multivariate_phenotype_data_and_code/README.md

 ### Check installed location of data and results

-The raw data were downloaded as part of the Git repository clone above, and should now be in [/data/Data_all.RDS](/data/Data_all.RDS).
+The raw data were downloaded as part of the Git repository clone above, and should now be in [data/Data_all.RDS](data/Data_all.RDS).

-The results files underlying the paper's Figures should be in subfolder [/output/global_results/](/output/global_results/) once you have unzipped [output.zip](https://github.com/georgenicholson/multivariate_phenotype_data_and_code/releases/download/v1.1/output.zip) as described above.
+The results files underlying the paper's Figures should be in subfolder "/output/global_results/"" once you have unzipped [output.zip](https://github.com/georgenicholson/multivariate_phenotype_data_and_code/releases/download/v1.1/output.zip) as described above.

 ## Generating paper figures

-The script below, [scripts/05_generate_results.R](scripts/05_generate_results.R),  takes as input the raw data stored in [/data/Data_all.RDS](data/Data_all.RDS) as well as the outputs of model fits, stored in [/output/global_results/](output/global_results/).
+The script below, [scripts/05_generate_results.R](scripts/05_generate_results.R),  takes as input the raw data stored in [data/Data_all.RDS](data/Data_all.RDS) as well as the outputs of model fits, stored in "output/global_results/".
+Upon running the script below, the figures should be generated in the "figures/" folder.

 Linux:
 ```